 No obligation, but these links & ads support the site.

 Ride Maestro 2014 - 2012 Review by The Good Ride

 The Ride Maestro is a great binding for the price.
-Even though it’s borderline expensive you get a lot of tech.
+Even though it’s borderline expensive you get a lot of techs.
 The Maestro is basically a softer freestyle focused version of the El Hefe.
 The 2012 and 2013 are very similar but the 2013 and 2014 has a softer high back and the new smaller disc called a micro disc.
 They are the call over the old models.

 Flex: Love this Med flex.
-It’s nice and twisty but still has good snap from heel to toe and vice versa.
+It’s nice and twisty but still has a good snap from heel to toe and vice versa.

 Adjustability: Pretty decent adjustability that wraps well around your boot.

 Comfort: Other than the pinching toe strap we all liked how the rest of the binding fit around your boots.
 It was an easy comfortable ride.